A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Introduction

-Land Use and Land Cover (LULC) maps are essential for understanding the interconnections between human activities and the natural environment \cite{karra2021global, zanaga2022esa, arevalo2022global, mirmazloumi2022elulc}.
-Policymakers rely on precise geoinformation regarding these interactions to enhance sustainable development and planning strategies \cite{jerzak2022image,ratledge2022using,daoud2018unifying,daoud2016association,balgi2022personalized}.
-Typically, land cover mapping involves categorizing the landscape into various classes.
-For instance, cropland maps can specify different crop types \cite{amani2020application}, and human settlement (HS) maps can be subdivided into more detailed subclasses.
-Similarly, urban-rural maps provide a more focused view on human settlements and population distributions.
-The Global Human Settlement Layer (GHSL) project by the European Commission \cite{pesaresi2016operating} has produced a comprehensive dataset covering the period from 1975 to 2030 (in 5-year intervals), which includes both historical data and future projections.
-This dataset, derived from satellite imagery and census data, offering maps at a 1 km resolution.
+The Global Human Settlement Layer (GHSL) project by the European Commission \cite{pesaresi2016operating} has produced a comprehensive dataset covering the period from 1975 to 2030 (in 5-year intervals) named GHSL-SMOD, which includes both historical data and future projections.
+This dataset, derived from satellite imagery and census data, offering maps at a 1~km resolution.
 It provides various metrics for settled areas (urban and rural) and experimental features like multiple-class land cover classification for more detailed analysis.
+However, GHSL-SMOD was not directly generated to address urban-rural classes.
+They combined GHSL built-up data and population grids (GHS-POP) to create this map \cite{freire2016development}.
+However, the GHS-POP map itself was derived by disaggregated census counts.
+Having the census population, it was distributed into grid cells proportionally to built-up area presence \cite{freire2016development}.
+Providing the global map with mnultiple epochs from 1975 is positive aspect from the time-series aspect.
+While this product offers valuable temporal depth and global coverage, its coarse spatial resolution severely limits applications that require fine-scale differentiation between urban, and rural settlements.
+Moreover, GHSL-SMOD was not originally designed to explicitly classify urban and rural areas, and it combines built-up and population grids to infer settlement types, which introduces definitional inconsistencies across regions.

-Two main approaches, including shallow models and deep learning models, are commonly used for LULC tasks.
-Shallow models refer to Machine Learning (ML) algorithms such as Random Forest (RF), Support Vector Machines (SVM), and K-nearest Neighbors (KNN) \cite{sheykhmousa2020support}.
-These models utilize not only the raw spectral reflectance values from Earth Observation (EO) images but also extract spectral indices that represent different features within a satellite image \cite{zheng2021improved}.
-Historically, before the advent of advanced sensor technologies and increased computational power, shallow models were predominantly used for generating land cover maps \cite{mirmazloumi2022elulc}.
-However, shallow learning approaches face limitations concerning scale, context, and their ability to capture complex patterns in data compared to deep learning models. \cite{zhu2017deep}.
+There is another version of the data above, named ``GHS Degree of Urbanization Classification.''
+This raster dataset represents a global, multi-temporal rural-urban classification, based on global gridded population and built-up surface data generated by the GHSL project for the epochs 1975-2030 in 5-year intervals.
+This product is an update of the data released in 2023 based on the updates of the GHS-BUILT-S and GHS-POP \cite{pesaresi2024advances} but inherits similar drawbacks, including low spatial resolution (1~km) and rule-based classifications that depend heavily on population density thresholds, rather than data-driven feature learning.